team-mayes/hartree/README.md

     $ java -version

 Hartree requires Java 8 or better.
-If the above command doesn't work, you will need to upgrade your Java version.
+If the above command doesn't show 8.x or above, you will need to upgrade your Java version.
 If you're able to, I'd suggest using [SDKMan](https://sdkman.io/jdks) for managing local JDK versions.

 ### Installing Maven